 What’s not to like about hardie board siding?
 Two things stand out.
 First of all, because of its weight, the siding requires more resources to install than other siding materials.
 Second, it’s not a maintenance-free siding material.
 You will have to repaint it in time.

 - High Installation and Labor Costs: Hardie board siding requires more planning, a larger labor force, and takes longer to install due to its composition.
 It weighs about 300 pounds (100 square feet) compared to 60 to 70 pounds for vinyl siding.
-This can increase labor and installation costs as compared to vinyl or aluminum siding.
+This can increase labor and installation costs.

 Need to find a pro for your hardie board siding?Find Pros